deater/vmw-meter/ay-3-8910/pt3/README_pt3.txt

 	These seem to have changed with different versions of Vortex Tracker so to be complete you need to contain them all and use the proper one at run time

+* Corner cases seen in the wild:
+	+ What to do if the delay on an effect is set to zero?